1878 Middlesbrough by-election: Candidates

 The Conservative Party candidate was Samuel Sadler, the owner of a major chemicals business in the town, and Mayor of Middlesbrough in 1877.
 The Liberal Party selected Isaac Wilson, whose railway locomotive business had been merged in 1865 to Hopkins, Gilkes & Co.
 Wilson had been Mayor in 1854.

-Results
+Result

-The result was a victory was for Wilson, who held the seat for the Liberal with a comfortable majority of 37.6% of the votes.
+The result was a victory was for Wilson, who held the seat for the Liberals with a comfortable majority of 37.4% of the votes.

 Aftermath

 Wilson held the seat until he stood down at the 1892 general election.

 Sadler did not stand again until the 1895 general election, when he was also unsuccessful.
 But he finally won the seat at the 1900 general election, 22 years after the by-election.
 He was defeated at the 1906 general election.